mybonk/mybonk-wiki/docs/INSTALLATION.md

   ````
   $ nano /etc/nixos/configuration.nix
   ````
-  You can see that most of the options you have been walked through during the installation by the wizard have been transalted into entries in this file.
+  You can see that most of the options you have been walked through during the installation by the wizard have been translated into entries in this file.
 All features and services of the system are configurable through similar simple, human-readable options in this file.

   See [Nix - A One Pager](https://github.com/tazjin/nix-1p) for a short guide to Nix, the language used in ```configuration.nix```.
 Use [nix repl](https://nixos.wiki/wiki/Nix_command/repl) to interactively explore the Nix language as well as configurations, options and packages in Nixpkgs.